 - A recurring gag is that Van, Celibate Hero that he is, usually tries to keep women from getting too close by telling them "I'm a virgin".
 As he appears to not have had any interest in women before meeting his (soon-to-be-late) bride, he's probably telling the truth.

 - Further explored with Michael; after he has sex with Fasalina, the narrator intones, "While no one was looking, a boy became a man"... but the narrator continues to call Michael "boy" afterwards, while he refers to Van as "man" throughout.
 One sex act doth not a man make.

-- Several manga Omakes might suggest that Nicholas D. Wolfwood is only active with his grotesque blow-up doll - which makes some sense since he's actually in his late teens, much younger than in the anime, has been busy surviving with debilitating traumas and a spectacular lack of social skills, and is more than awkward with women (including Millie).
+- Several manga Omakes might suggest that Nicholas D. Wolfwood is only active with his grotesque blow-up doll - which makes some sense since he's actually in his late teens, much younger than in the anime, has been busy surviving with debilitating traumas and a spectacular lack of social skills and is more than awkward with women (including Millie).
 The anime suggests he has more experience and acts as a foil to Vash's obvious frustration.
-And he gets killed off right after having off-screen sex with Millie, anyway.
+He gets killed off right after having off-screen sex with Millie, anyway.

-- And Legato, though he gets explicitly noticed for his good looks, is much too obsessive a follower of Knives and his plans to have had any intimate encounters.
+- Legato, though he gets explicitly noticed for his good looks, is much too obsessive a follower of Knives and his plans to have had any intimate encounters.
 Mostly he meets people and they die.
-Of course, in the manga he appears to have been the kept catamite of someone very ugly before Knives destroyed the whole town except for him.
+Of course, in the manga, he appears to have been the kept catamite of someone very ugly before Knives destroyed the whole town except for him.
 If his psychic powers had just awakened a little earlier...
 This tends to put people off sex.